 instructions, chatting, keeping each other on track, and comparing their results.

-- If your child's school has a Morning Circle or an afternoon Closing Circle, it's worth structuring your day to be sure your child gets to participate.
+- If your child's school has a remote school Morning Circle or an afternoon Closing Circle, it's worth structuring your day to be sure your child gets

-(Don't feel guilty about keeping schoolwork to a minimum in between, especially for kids who
+to participate.
+(Don't feel guilty about keeping schoolwork to a minimum in between, especially